mholling/nswtopo/README.markdown

 (Make sure you get your map bounds correct the first time to avoid starting over with the downloads.)

-A third way of setting the map bounds is via a `.kml` or `.gpx` file.
-As described above, use a tool such as Google Earth or OziExplorer to lay out a polygon or waypoints marking the area you want mapped, and save it as a `.kml` or `.gpx` file.
-A file named `bounds.kml` will be detected automatically, or specify the file name explicitly as follows:

-    bounds: bounds.gpx

-If you are using a waypoints file to mark rogaine control locations, you can use the same file to automatically fit your map around the control locations.
-In this case you should also specify a margin in millimetres (defaults to 15mm) between the outermost controls and edge of the map:

-    bounds: controls.kml
-    margin: 15

 ## Running the Script

 Once you have created your configuration file, run the script in the directory to create your map.
 The script itself is the `nswtopo.rb` file.
 The easiest way is to copy this file into your folder and run it from there thusly: `ruby nswtopo.rb`.
 Alternatively, keep the script elsewhere and run it as `ruby /path/to/nswtopo.rb`.
 By giving the script exec privileges (`chmod +x nswtopo.rb` or equivalent), you can run it directly with `./nswtopo.rb` (you may need to modify the hash-bang on line 1 to reflect the location of your Ruby binary).

 When the script starts it will list the scale of your map (e.g. 1:25000), its rotation and its physical size.
 The size (in megapixels) and resolution of any associated rasters (e.g. aerial imagery) will also be displayed.

 The script will then proceed to download the topographic data.
 Depending on your connection and the size of your map, an hour or more may be required.
 (I suggest starting with a small map, say 80mm x 80mm, just to familiarize yourself with the software; this should only take a few minutes.)
+It is best not to interrupt the program while the topographic data is downloading, as you will have to start over.

 You can ctrl-c at any point to stop the script.
 Files which have already downloaded will be skipped when you next execute the script.
-(Note however that the interrupted download will be commenced anew.)
 Conversely, deleting an already-created file will cause that file to be recreated when you run the script again.
-Since the main topographic file takes a significant amount of time to download and assemble, it is best not to interrupt it during this download.

 After all files have been downloaded, the script will then compile them into a final map image in `.svg` format.
 The map image is easily viewed in a modern web browser such as Chrome or Firefox, or edited in a vector imaging tool like Inkscape or Illustrator.

+You will likely want to tinker with the configuration file to change the appearance of your final map.
+To rebuild your map after changing the configuration, simply delete `map.svg` (or whatever name you've configured) and run the script again.
+The map will be recreated from the intermediate files which have been downloaded.

 Map Configuration
 =================